Silverfeelin/Starbound-PakFS/README.md

 With the provider, the pak file is projected as a directory without needing to unpack it first.

 > Note: PakFS is not meant as a replacement tool for unpacking files.
-As it integrats with the Windows Explorer default behaviour, it could very well end up being slower when copying a large amount of files.
+As it integrates with the Windows Explorer default behaviour, it could very well end up being slower when copying a large amount of files.

 ## Prerequistes